 It also creates an unfortunate first impression.

-“I can’t believe the racism I hear,” says Dean, an eco-guide who finally opens up about the topic, which until now has seemed largely taboo.
+“I can’t believe the racism I hear,” says Dean, an eco-guide who finally opens up about the topic after days on the road together.
 “The number of backpackers who say that ‘all the abos do is sit around getting drunk all day.’

 “It drives me crazy, you know?
 At some point, I say to them.
 ‘Look.
 From what I can see, all backpackers do is sit around getting drunk all day.’
 So what does that make you?”